Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Outdoor areas are usually broken up into smaller areas for irrigation purposes.
 One section is watered for a set amount of time and goes off.
 Then another section is watered and goes off until the entire area has been watered.
 Each section (usually controlled by its own sprinkler valve) is a "station."
 Therefore, each station can be watered for up to 15 minutes per station per day.

 Outdoor watering is limited to a maximum of 15 minutes per station per day.
-For most irrigable areas and most irrigation systems, 15 minutes is too long and will result in runoff which is prohibited.
+For most irrigable areas and most irrigation systems, 15 minutes is too long and will result in more than incidental runoff which is prohibited.
 The time frame was put in place to not only accommodate residential users, but also larger commercial and recreational areas that may need longer to cycle through each station.
-The combination of 15 minutes per station and no runoff should be self-limiting.
+The combination of 15 minutes per station and no more than incidental runoff should be self-limiting.
 If someone can water 15 minutes without creating runoff then they can do that.
-If runoff is created at 5 minutes, then that is the end of the watering time for that station.
+If runoff is created at 5 minutes, then that should be the end of the watering time for that station.

-No. Landscape irrigation systems that exclusively use very low-flow drip type irrigation systems when no emitter produces more than two gallons of water per hour and weather based controllers or stream rotor sprinklers that meet a seventy percent efficiency standard are not limited to no more than 15 minutes per station per day.
+No. Landscape irrigation systems that exclusively use very low-flow drip type irrigation systems when no emitter produces more than two gallons of water per hour and weather-based controllers or stream rotor sprinklers that meet a seventy percent efficiency standard are not limited to 15 minutes per station per day.